-I. The Town Clerk shall process the report for the next meeting of General Committee, followed by Council.
+I. The Town Clerk shall process the report for the next meeting of Committee of the Whole (closed session), followed by Council.
 The report shall remain confidential until the matter has received complete and final disposition by the Integrity Commissioner and has been reported out to the Members of Council.